×

 Total students: 6

-This class is a continuation of our Life Skills class but with benchmarks!
+This class is a continuation of our Basic Manners class but with benchmarks!
 We will continue our work on basic manners such as ...

 • recall - in the classroom environment, will your dog come from 10ft away and be leashed up?